aajadh01/CampusConnect/README.md

 - Community discussion board

 This is a **work-in-progress project**.
 The full README and detailed documentation will be updated upon completion.
+Till now created completely a forntend files and need to create a backend files